-By the completion of the course students will have met the following requirements:
+By the completion of the programme students will have met the following requirements:

-· Formal Teaching: usually 140 hours per year, and a total of 456 hours over 3 years to examination.
-This includes two tutorials per academic year.
+· Formal Teaching: usually 140 hours per year, and a total of 602 hours over five years to examination.
+This includes two tutorials per year.

-· Personal counselling or psychotherapy: with a BACP or UKCP registered Humanistic counsellor or therapist for the duration of training is a requirement.
+· Personal face to face psychotherapy with a UKCP registered psychotherapist for the duration of training is a requirement.
 This will be of the duration, intensity and frequency of the psychotherapy offered to clients and compatible with the Metanoia Institute’s Gestalt training programme.
-This needs to be a minimum of 40 face to face sessions per year, over each year of the programme.
+This needs to be a minimum of 40 sessions per year, over at least four years of the programme.
 Ongoing psychotherapy is considered ethical and responsible as well as providing a primary avenue of learning, 'the inner map,' which we believe psychotherapists require in order to move into deep psychotherapy with clients.
-Please note that the cost for personal counselling or psychotherapy is not included in the course fees and needs to be funded separately by the student.
+Please note that the cost for psychotherapy is not included in the course fees and needs to be funded separately by the student.

-· Supervised client hours: students can enter the second year of training only when they are considered ready to see clients by their primary tutor.
+· Supervised client contact: students can only enter the Clinical Practice year when they are considered ready to see clients by their primary tutor.
 The level of experience of the individual student will mediate the number of clients seen at each stage of their development as clinicians.
-However, on entering Year 2 students need to be seeing at least two clients per week.
-By the completion of training the student will have undertaken a minimum of 150 hours of client work supervised by the primary supervisor (or placement supervisors providing they have a Humanistic orientation).
-Primary supervisors will submit a report every year.
+However, on entering the Clinical Practice year students need to be seeing at least two clients per week.
+By the completion of training, the student will have undertaken a minimum of 450 hours of client work supervised by their primary Gestalt supervisor.

-· Supervision: regular supervision, once you begin to work with clients, is an integral part of the humanistic counselling training.
-For beginners, we recommend some form of supervision weekly, and for all students we require some form of supervision fortnightly.
-However, as students build up their client experience, a minimum of one hour of supervision to every four client hours rising to 1:6 once students have accrued at least 150 hours of clinical practice.
+· Supervision: regular supervision, once you begin to work with clients, is an integral part of the Gestalt Psychotherapy training.
+Supervision is required throughout the training at a minimum ratio of one hour of supervision to every four client hours rising to 1:6 once students have accrued at least 150 hours of clinical practice.
 Regardless of hours or experience all students need to attend fortnightly supervision.
-All students need to arrange supervision with a Metanoia-approved Humanistic primary supervisor, in consultation with their primary course tutor.
-At the point of examination, students need to have accrued a minimum of 35 hours of supervision.
-Please note that the cost for supervision is not included in the course fees and needs to be funded separately by the student.
+All students need to arrange supervision with a Metanoia Institute approved primary supervisor, in consultation with their primary course tutor.
+At the point of final oral examination, students need to have accrued 150 hours of supervision.
+Please note that the cost for Gestalt supervision is not included in the course fees and needs to be funded separately by the student.
 Sometimes the placement where the student gains their client hours provides free supervision.
 This non-Gestalt supervision can count for up to 50 hours of the 150 total requirement.

-· Student monitoring throughout the programme: there is regular monitoring and feedback of student development during the training.
-Each student is required to keep a record of all results, tutorials etc. There is open communication between Metanoia tutors, supervisors and placement co- ordinators who work together as a team to enable students to get the most benefit from the training and professional development structure.
+There is regular feedback throughout the. training programme.
+Each student is also required to keep a record of all results, tutorials, etc. There is open communication between the institute’s tutors, supervisors and placement coordinators who work together as a team to enable students to get the most benefit from the training and professional development structures.